emilyalice2708/makers-progress/week-6.md

 - Evidence: Tested functionality in the browser and spoke to cohort for validation.

 ### Tuesday:
-- Goal:
+- Goal: Improve at debugging in Javascript.
-- Plan:
+- Plan: Attent the 'Following the flow and getting visibility in Javascript' workshop and complete the task.
-- Evidence:
+- Evidence: Succesfully debugged the fizzbuzz program (program now running as expected in the brow

 ### Wednesday:
 - Goal: